Facebook Pixel Code

 Minimum payments are the smallest amount you can pay on your credit card bill each month without facing penalties of underpayment.
 They're usually calculated as a percentage of your total balance, often times they fall around 1-3%, or a fixed dollar amount, typically whichever one is higher.
 This payment includes interest charges and any fees you've incurred along the way.

-The main purpose of minimum payments is to keep your account in good standing with the credit card company.
-By paying at least the monthly minimum you will be able to avoid late fees and prevent your interest rate from increasing.
-However, it's important to note that paying only the monthly minimum means you won't make much progress on knocking down the principal amount.
-This keeps you in debt longer and increases the total interest you pay over time.
-Essentially, you are treading water with minimums and it can feel like a bucket in the ocean!
+The main purpose of minimum payments is to maintain your account and keep it in good standing with the credit card company.
+But with minimums that's really all you're doing - maintaining!
+By paying only monthly minimums you will be able to avoid late fees and prevent your interest rate from increasing but you won't be making much progress on paying down your balance.
+This keeps you in debt longer than you have to be and prolongs the period of you paying interest over time.
+Essentially, you are treading water with minimums and your payments really are just a drop in the ocean.

 Minimum Payment Components

-• Interest charges: These make up the bulk of the minimum payment.
-The higher the interest rate the worse the pay off rate and the less that inevitable goes towards interest.
+• Interest charges: These charges make up a majority of the minimum payment amount.
+The higher the interest rate the worse the pay off rate and the more dollar per payment that will inevitably be wasted going towards interest.

-• Fees: If applicable, any late fees or annual charges are added to your balance which also end up increasing the minimum payment.
+• Fees: If applicable, any late fees or annual charges are added to your balance which also end up increasing the minimum payment and interest paid in the long run.

 The Impact of Interest Rates